 - Croatian State Archives

-At the end of 2006 Croatian State Archives started the construction of a new archival information system which should cover all archival functions: keeping, preserving, arranging and use of archival records.
-ARHiNET is a web application which includes several modules: Security and authorisation, Description and processing of archives, Archival registers and documentation, Creators and holders of archival material, Preservation of archives, Digital contents and Education.
-It enables the establishment of a national integrated system for the exchange of information amongst institutions that keep archival records and the standardization and upgrading of service in the archives.
-In October 2007, the online Registry of archival fonds and collections of the Republic of Croatia, which is an integral part of the ARHiNET system, was made publicly available, and online access was provided to the data on archival records kept in the archives and in other institutions that hold archival material.
-The Registry currently contains data on 15,000 funds and collections, 70,000 other archival units (series, files and items), 19,000 creators and 7,000 records creators and owners, more than 4,000 finding aids and 3,000 bibliographical units on archival holdings, as well as few thousand digital copies of particular documents.
-Data is being entered and continually updated on the basis of submissions by records creators and owners under the supervision of the state archives.
+At the end of 2006 Croatian State Archives started the construction of a new archival information system which would cover all archival functions: keeping, preserving, arranging and use of archival records.
+ARHiNET is a web application which includes several modules: security and authorisation; description and processing of archives; archival registers and documentation; creators and holders of archival material; preservation of archives; digital content; and education.
+It enables the establishment of a national integrated system for the exchange of information among institutions that hold archival records as well as the standardisation and upgrading of services in the archives.
+In October 2007, the online registry of archival fonds and collections of the Republic of Croatia, which is an integral part of the ARHiNET system, was made publicly available, and online access was provided to the data on archival records kept in the archives and in other institutions that hold archival material.
+The registry currently contains data on 15,000 fonds and collections, 70,000 other archival units (series, files and items), 19,000 creators and 7,000 records creators and owners, more than 4,000 finding aids and 3,000 bibliographical units on archival holdings, as well as a few thousand digital copies of particular documents.
+Data is continually entered and updated on the basis of submissions by records creators and owners under the supervision of the State Archives.
 Around 750 employees from more than 200 various institutions are currently registered in the system.

 The Main reading room is open on workdays:

 Monday to Wednesday from 8:15 a.m. to 3:45 p.m.